theta360developers/webapi/README.md

 ### Additional Test Plans

+* retest "reset" command as it is likely not working as expected on SC2.
 * if the [exposureProgram](https://api.ricoh/docs/theta-web-api-v2.1/options/exposure_program/), is
 set to 2, the normal, default setting.
 Do settings like shutterSpeed, iso, aperture have any effect?
 Image a car vendor is taking a vehicle in the shade and we provide advice on iso.
 Does the iso